By

 McAdams

-of the University of Florida uses the expression "the inverted pyramid--blown apart" to describe the unfolding of some online stories.
+of the University of Florida uses the expression "the inverted pyramid--blown apart" to describe the unfolding of some digital stories.
 What she means is

-that some stories are created in such tiny bits that they can be read or watched
+that some stories are created in chunks that they can be read or watched

 in multiple directions.
 The reader, not the writer,